jenkinsci/cloud-stats-plugin/README.md

 agent fails to launch, and exception will be attached explaining why the launch phase and thus the whole activity has failed).

+## Remote API

+The plugin now exposes the collected provisioning activities through the standard Jenkins remote API from the Cloud Statistics management page.

+- JSON: `/manage/cloud-stats/api/json?depth=2`
+- XML: `/manage/cloud-stats/api/xml?depth=2`

+The exported data includes provisioning activity identifiers and names, timestamps, current phase, overall status, phase execution details, and attachments such as provisioning errors and exception stack traces.

+Use `depth=2` to include nested phase executions and their attachments in the response.

 ## Integrating cloud plugin with cloud-stats-plugin

 In order for cloud-stats plugin to recognize provisioning activity to track,